ankitsharm877/Angular-js/README.md

 # Angular-js
-# basic of angular js with example and document
+# Basic of angular js with example and document